digitaldaniio/cindr_labs_public/README.md

 > “Build like a craftsman.
 Automate like an engineer.”

-Cindr Labs exists to make complex, disconnected workflows **usable, auditable, and resilient** — turning legacy processes into modern, verifiable systems.
+Cindr Labs exists to make complex, disconnected workflows **usable, auditable, and resilient** turning legacy processes into modern, verifiable systems.

 We believe infrastructure should be:
 - **Deterministic** — repeatable and provable
-- **Compliant** — privacy- and regulation-aware
+- **Compliant** — privacy and regulation aware
 - **Sustainable** — simple enough to maintain, strong enough to scale

----

-## 📅 Timeline

-- 🗓️ **Nov 2025** – Patent filing & disclosure preparation
-- 🧩 **Q1 2026** – Controlled beta launches
-- 🚀 **Q2 2026** – Partner rollouts & analytics suite integration

 ---